 ✔ Take adequate pain killers as prescribed and do the necessary follow-up care

-So, friends, we hope that after going through the above High Uric Acid Symptoms will surely help you.
+So, friends, we hope that going through the above High Uric Acid Symptoms will surely help you.